ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 # Exemplary Serialization Format {#format}

 This section defines an exemplary serialization format for preferences.
-The format describes how the abstract model could be turned into a Unicode string or sequence of bytes.
+The format describes how the abstract model could be turned into Unicode text or sequence of bytes.

 The format relies on the Dictionary type defined in {{Section 3.2 of !FIELDS=RFC9651}}.
-The dictionary keys correspond to usage categories and the dictionary values correspond to explicit preferences.
+The dictionary keys correspond to usage categories and the dictionary values correspond to explicit preferences, which can be either "y" or "n"; see {{y-or-n}}.

 For example, the following is a preference to allow AI training ({{ai}}), disallow generative AI training ({{genai}}), and